isaacrlevin/LevinBlog/content/post/az-400-study-guide.md

 <br />

 *   Design a dependency management strategy
-    -   Recommend artifact management tools and practices
+    -   Recommend artifact management tools and practices ([Azure Artifacts in Azure DevOps Services and Azure DevOps Server](https://docs.microsoft.com/en-us/azure/devops/artifacts/overview?view=azure-devops))
-    -   Abstract common packages to enable sharing and reuse
+    -   Abstract common packages to enable sharing and reuse ([Collaborate more and build faster with packages](https://docs.microsoft.com/en-us/azure/devops/artifacts/collaborate-with-packages?view=azure-devops))
     -   Inspect codebase to identify code dependencies that can be converted to packages
     -   Identify and recommend standardized package types and versions across the solution
     -   Refactor existing build pipelines to implement version strategy that publishes packages